a view of the cathedral in Tepic, Nayarit

 7 Terrific Things To Do in Tepic, Nayarit

 Planning a trip through Mexico and curious about Tepic, Nayarit?
-While it’s not one of the usual tourist destinations, visiting Tepic gives you a more authentic look at Mexican culture and history – without the crowds.
-Whether you’re just passing through or staying a few days, this guide covers some of the top things to do in Tepic.
+While this large city isn’t one of the usual tourist destinations, visiting Tepic gives you a more authentic look at Mexican culture and history – without the crowds.
+Whether you’re just passing through or staying a few days, my guide covers some of the most popular things to do in Tepic.

 Where is Tepic, Nayarit?

-Tepic is the capital of the state of Nayarit, in western Mexico.
-Situated in a valley surrounded by the Sierra Madre mountains, it’s close to the Pacific Ocean but not right on it.
-Founded in 1542, Tepic is a rather large urban area with a population of approximately 570,000 people.
-Despite all its growth it’s managed to maintain a lot of it’s beautiful colonial architecture.
+Tepic is the capital of the state of Nayarit, in western Mexico and sits in a valley surrounded by the Sierra Madre mountains.
+It’s close to the Pacific Ocean but not right on it.
+Founded in 1542, Tepic is an urban area with a population of approximately 570,000 people.
+But despite its growth, it’s managed to maintain it’s charm and beautiful colonial architecture.

-Tepic really wasn’t on my travel list and ultimately I ended up in there on a whim.
-After visiting Todo Santos and La Paz in Baja California Sur, I had flown to Guadalajara, planning to visit Puerto Vallarta to wrap up a few weeks in Mexico.
-I thought it might be fun to visit Tepic and road trip on a bus south to Puerto Vallarta.
-So I headed off without much planning.
+Originally, Tepic wasn’t part of my travel plan.
+I ended up in there on a whim after a late day flight to Guadalajara.
+After visiting La Paz and Todo Santos in Baja California Sur, I flew to the mainland planning to visit Puerto Vallarta to wrap up several weeks in Mexico.
+Trying to squeeze in just one more place, I thought it might be fun to visit Tepic and take a bus south to Puerto Vallarta.
+So I headed off – without much planning.

-Little did I know that it would take me hours, if not days, to get to Puerto Vallarta on a local bus from Tepic.
-In the end I had to backtrack a bit and lose some time but my short time in Tepic was so worth it and I’m excited to visit Nayarit again in the future.
+Little did I know that it would take me hours, if not days, to get to Puerto Vallarta on a local bus from Tepic and I just didn’t have the time.
+In the end, I had to backtrack a bit and lose a few hours.
+Even though my time in Tepic was short it was so worth it and I’m excited to visit Nayarit again in the future.

 Things to do in Tepic, Nayarit